Kehat365/which-bin/README.md

 # <b>which bin?: Intelligent garbage sorting assistance</b>

 <b>which bin?</b> is a web application designed to assist users in determining the correct disposal bin for their garbage based on local sorting guidelines.
 The app leverages machine learning to classify garbage images into one of several categories (plastic, glass, metal, clothes etc.) and provides tailored disposal instructions according to the user's selected city.
 This project started as the final project for the ML for business 2 course given by Mathieu Soul at Albert School Paris.
+In France, the recycling system faces significant challenges due to contamination from improper waste sorting.
+Approximately 30% of recyclable materials are contaminated, leading to increased landfill use and higher garbage management costs for municipalities.
+Local variations in garbage sorting rules might create confusion among citizens, contributing to contamination.
+This lack of standardization results in contamination of recyclable materials, reducing the efficiency of recycling programs.
+The key stakeholders impacted by these challenges include citizens, municipalities, and waste management services, each of whom play a role in ensuring effective waste disposal and recycling.
+The proposed platform offers personalized guidance on waste sorting, enhancing the accuracy of recycling efforts.
+With 98% of french citizens having access to recycling systems but only 70-75% sorting waste correctly, the platform aims to bridge this gap with user-friendly, localized sorting instructions.

 ## <b>Table of contents</b>